VICON: Vision In-Context Operator Networks for Multi-Physics Fluid Dynamics Prediction: Conclusion and Future Work

 The channel-union approach is also limited when incorporating domains beyond fluid dynamics with fundamentally different state variables.
 Recent advances in inter-channel attention mechanisms~\cite{holzschuh2025pde} offer promising directions for handling channel scaling issues when expanding to more diverse physics systems.

-Finally, adapting \ours~to handle irregular domains such as graphs or meshes would broaden its applications to areas like solid mechanics and molecular dynamics.
-The original ICON framework has demonstrated success across various problem types including inverse problems and steady-state tasks~\cite{yang2023context}, suggesting potential for extending VICON beyond forward temporal prediction.
+Finally, adapting \ours~to handle irregular domains such as graphs or meshes would broaden its applications to areas like solid mechanics and molecular dynamics. \revisiont{Techniques such as geometric deep learning extensions, masked patch modeling, or point-cloud modeling are potential future directions to handle irregular geometries.} The original ICON framework has demonstrated success across various problem types including inverse problems and steady-state tasks~\cite{yang2023context}, suggesting potential for extending VICON beyond forward temporal prediction.
 Addressing these challenges will advance the promising paradigm of in-context learning for a broader range of physical systems.